Judith Scholte

 BIO

-I started out as a dancer, studied vocals at Codarts Rotterdam, engaged in some acting and ended up in the theater.
-Originally a singer songwriter I sang in many formations, started writing to question the meaning of life, love and our roles in society, and evolved into a librettist.
+Starting out as a dancer, I studied vocals at Codarts Rotterdam, engaged in some acting and ended up in the theater.
+Originally a singer songwriter I sang in many formations, started writing to question the meaning of life, love and our roles in society, and evolved into a poet and librettist.

-In these productions I collaborated amongst others with composer Paul van Brugge (Golden Calf 2005), pianist/composer Dimitar Bodurov, and jazz pianist Jeroen van Vliet (Boy Edgar Award 2014).
+In these productions I collaborated amongst others with composer Paul van Brugge (Golden Calf 2005), pianist/composer Dimitar Bodurov, jazz pianist Jeroen van Vliet (Boy Edgar Award 2014), and in the early days with musicians Tijn Smit, Age Kat, Arend Niks, Martin Bakker and many more.